ShaheemShaik26/search-engine/README.md

 - `tests`: regression tests and benchmark fixtures.

 ## Notes
 This project is structured as a production foundation.
-The LLM layer is provider-agnostic, so you can wire it to an OpenAI-compatible endpoint or any internal model gateway.
+The LLM layer is provider-agnostic, so you can wire it to an any Chat Completions-compatible endpoint or any internal model gateway.